Kornelijus/udacity/Full Stack Web Developer Nanodegree/Project 5 - Neighborhood Map/README.md

 # ~~Neighborhood~~ Pizza Map
 A website that displays the best pizza places near any given location using the Google Maps and Foursquare APIs.

+## How to run
+- Make sure you're connected to the internet
+- open `index.html`

 ## Sources
 https://stackoverflow.com/questions/25115942/filter-data-using-knockout-js